 TRPA’s new housing plan must prioritize workforce housing.
 If it includes the same incentives for "achievable," or market-rate housing – an option currently under consideration – we will end up with more luxury development and more empty second homes.
 That won’t solve the housing crisis facing local workers.

 TRPA's charter is to protect Lake Tahoe's water quality.
 The lake drives our economy and defines our community—protecting it is non-negotiable.
+Policy changes that allow developers to pave over most of a property will increase runoff into Lake Tahoe unless strict water treatment standards are maintained.

-Policy changes that allow developers to pave over most of a property will increase the amount of runoff that flows into Lake Tahoe unless strict water treatment standards are kept in place.
-Unfortunately, TRPA is considering loosening water treatment requirements to help housing developers cut costs – not just for deed-restricted, low-income housing, but for most new housing units in the region.
-These kinds of changes will only make it harder to protect the lake from pollution.
+Unfortunately, TRPA is considering loosening water treatment requirements to help housing developers cut costs and get creative. not just for deed-restricted, low-income housing, but for market-rate, too.
+These kinds of changes will only make it harder to protect the lake.

 TRPA’s updated housing plans allow increased density in both town centers and beyond.
 TRPA must study how changes that would make it easier to build higher and increase housing density will affect our ability to safely escape a wildfire and place limits where safe evacuation would not be possible.

-If you agree that TRPA must prioritize policies and incentives to promote workforce housing built in ways that protect water quality in Lake Tahoe, add your voice!
-Use the form below to tell your story about how a lack of affordable housing affects your family, your community, and your quality of life.
-You may sign on to the letter below or make edits to share your own questions and concerns.
+If you agree that TRPA must prioritize policies and incentives to promote workforce housing built in ways that protect Tahoe and the Workforce, add your voice!
+Use the form to tell TRPA how a lack of workforce and affordable housing affects your family, your community, and your quality of life.